hdsu-bioquant/sincellTE_2022/session2/01_multiome_ArchR.md

 ## Data download

-In this tutorial we will use the scRNA-seq/scATAC-seq multiome example data provided by 10x Genomicsfor human PBMCs.
+In this tutorial we will use the scRNA-seq/scATAC-seq multiome example data provided by 10x Genomics for human PBMCs.

 The data was downloaded using the following commands: